What Brexit means for New Zealand exporters and what Customs is doing to prepare for Brexit.

 - keep an eye on delays or impacts at particular ports

-- keep informed by regularly checking the New Zealand government websites.
+- keep informed by regularly checking the NZ government websites.

-NZTE's website has more useful information about Brexit for New Zealand businesses:
+NZTE's website has more useful information about Brexit for NZ businesses:

 MPI's website also has useful information for businesses about preparing for Brexit, including a possible no deal scenario.